E-language Folksonomy word cloud (Source: Created by Mark Pegrum with EdWordle, www.edwordle.net)

 Folksonomies, whose social nature is reflected in the inclusion of the word ‘folk’ in their name, are a classic web 2.0 tool.
-The process of creating a folksonomy, also known as social bookmarking, involves the tagging of resources to build an index which may be publicly shared as a tag cloud.
-While the first popular folksonomy service amongst educators was Delicious, changes to the platform which made it harder to create tag clouds led many educators to work with the alternative service, Diigo, and it was announced in mid-2017 that Delicious would cease operation.
+The process of creating a folksonomy, also known as social bookmarking, involves tagging resources to build an index which may be shared, often in the form of a tag cloud (see below).
+While the first popular folksonomy service amongst educators was Delicious, changes to the platform led many educators to switch to the alternative service, Diigo, and it was announced in mid-2017 that Delicious would cease operation.
 With Diigo (and, formerly, Delicious) available as a mobile app, there is potentially a connection with mobile learning.

-Folksonomies, which are essentially user-generated indexes of online materials, depend on the web 2.0 principle of collective intelligence, since they are a way of indexing distributed knowledge.
+As user-generated indexes of online materials, folksonomies depend on the principle of collective intelligence, since they are a way of connecting distributed knowledge.
 They are a great way to keep track of online data trails and useful resources that have been discovered.
 Although folksonomies can be individually generated, it is also possible for groups of people – whether educators, researchers or students – to collaboratively create folksonomies of resources on particular topics, with criteria for inclusion being negotiated by group members.
-Given the usefulness of well-designed tag clouds, these may be consulted by members of a wider community of practice on the internet and, for students, may even provide a means of entry into such communities.
 It can be seen that folksonomies represent a significant shift away from traditional top-down taxonomies – that is, hierarchical indexing systems – for several reasons:

 -